 Strap is quite short

 Second on our review is the Copozz.
-It comes with a fashion Integrated frame snorkel mask with double lens offers a 180 degree superior view for underwater exploration.
+It comes with a fashion Integrated frame scuba diving masks with double lens offers a 180 degree superior view for underwater exploration.
 Wide and high-grade soft silicone 3d sealing face gasket which molds perfectly to fit any face shape.
 Diving in style.

 The dive mask comes with shatter-resistant tempered glass lenses to withstand deep water pressure.
 Scratch resist lens instead of polycarbonate enables you a clearer view underwater and hardly